-Why Children Should Continue To Learn To Swim In Winter
+Why Children Should Learn To Swim In Winter

 The upcoming Easter break marks the end of Queensland’s hotter weather where many parents choose to forgo swimming lessons in favour of other winter sports or activities.
 Listen to what Hamptons Swim School owner Julia Ham has to say and why she thinks parents should rethink this strategy.